andreassolli/andreassolli/README.md

 -------------------------
 💻 I am a Full Stack Developer
-📚 Currently finishing a bachelors degree in applied Computer Science 🔭 My bachelor task revolves around creating a Full Stack app.
-📝 Planning to do a masters degree in System Architecture & Programming 🌟 Main languages: Java, JavaScript, C#, Python
+📚 Currently finishing a bachelors degree in applied Computer Science 🔭 My bachelor task revolves around creating a Full Stack app with C# 📝 Planning to do a masters degree in System Architecture & Programming 🌟 Main languages: Java, JavaScript, C#, Python
 🧗‍♂️ Always striving for the highest achievements in the games I play